-sider a simplified structural model in which the crystal structure is composed of rigid corner-linked MnO6 octahedra, with the Tb ions remaining at their highsymmetry (0,0,1/4) Wyckoff coordinates.
+To obtain a better understanding of the mechanism of the electronic contribution to the polarization, we consider a simplified structural model in which the crystal structure is composed of rigid corner-linked MnO6 octahedra, with the Tb ions remaining at their high-symmetry (0,0,1/4) Wyckoff coordinates.
 We then rotate the MnO6 octahedra and study how the polarization depends on the rotation angles.
-All calculations within this model are done with U = 1 eV.
-While the values of the polarization computed with this U may not be realistic for the case of the a-b spiral, as discussed above, at this point we are interested in understanding the origins and behavior of the polarization, rather than making direct comparisons to experiment.
-Also, we want to compare the results with previous calculations, most of which were done at U = 1 eV.
+All calculations within this model are done with U=1 eV.
+While the values of the polarization computed with this U may not be realistic for the case of the a-b spiral, as discussed above, at this point we are interested in understanding the origins and behavior of the polarization rather than making direct comparisons to experiment.
+Also, we want to compare the results with previous calculations,^{13,14} most of which were done at U=1 eV.

-Actually, before we even apply the rotations, we must first apply a Jahn-Teller (JT) distortion. $Mn^{3+}$ has a $d^4$ configuration in which the three majority-spin $t{2g}$ states are filled and the majority-spin $e_g$ levels are half-filled.
-The system is thus metallic in the absence of the JT distortion; introducing it splits the $e_g$ levels and opens a gap, driving the system insulating.
-In our model, we take the JT distortion into account by pre-deforming the $MnO_6$ octahedra such that the ratio of longest to intermediate (along c) to shortest bonds lengths is 1.124:1.004:1, where these ratios have been extracted from our earlier first-principles calculations carried out with $U = 1 \text{ eV}.^{13}$
+Actually, before we even apply the rotations, we must first apply a JT distortion.
+Mn^{3+} has a d^4 configuration, in which the three majority-spin t{2g} states are filled and the majority-spin e_g levels are half-filled.
+The system is thus metallic in the absence of the JT distortion; introducing it splits the e_g levels and opens a gap, driving the system insulating.
+In our model, we take the JT distortion into account by predeforming the MnO6 octahedra such that the ratio of longest to intermediate (along c) to shortest bonds lengths is 1.124: 1.004: 1, where these ratios have been extracted from our earlier first-principles calculations carried out with $U = 1 \text{ eV}.^{13}$

 We then apply rotations to the octahedra.
-In Pbnm symmetry the rotations can be described as $(a^-a^-b^+)$ in the Glazer notation, meaning that out-of-phase and inphase alternating rotations occur around [110] and [001] axes respectively in the original cubic-perovskite Cartesian frame.
-In the conventional frame used here, these correspond to the $\hat{\mathbf{b}}$ and $\hat{\mathbf{c}}$ axes respectively, and the spinspiral wave vector propagates along $\hat{\mathbf{b}}$ .
+In Pbnm symmetry, the rotations can be described as $(a^-a^-b^+)$ in the Glazer notation,25 meaning that out-of-phase and in-phase alternating rotations occur around [110] and [001] axes, respectively, in the original cubic-perovskite Cartesian frame.
+In the conventional frame10 used here, these correspond to